dverdin/writings/2018-Hackathon-report.md

   How about translation process (e.g. HTTP redirection).
 - etc.

-Those questions should be addressed, but we should remember, when discussing about them, that there is other Sympa tools that have the same problem: sympa-* ML for example.
+Those questions should be addressed, but we should remember, when discussing about them, that there are other Sympa tools that have the same problem: sympa-* ML for example.

 ### Decision making

 A simple decision-making process is as follows:

- - Dude asks a question
+ - Dude asks a question.
- - Other dudes discuss the question
+ - Other dudes discuss the question.
  - A result is output, that closes discussion.

 In order to implement that process:
-  - points that need discussions will lead to the creation of an issue on sympa.github.io, referencing the thread on the ML or the IRC archive.
+  - Points that need discussions will lead to the creation of an issue on sympa.github.io, referencing the thread on the ML or the IRC archive.
-  - people discuss on the original media of discussion: ML, IRC, Github issue, etc.
+  - People discuss on the original media of discussion: ML, IRC, Github issue, etc.
   - If a question is stagnant, it should be re-activated to reach a result.
 That implies that we should check regularly Github issues.
-  - If a question have a result, the github issue should be closed.
+  - If a question has a result, the Github issue should be closed.

-Advantage: no more dying threads on ML that are forgotten because other threads came in your mail folder
+Advantage: no more dying threads on ML that are forgotten because other threads came in your email folder

 ### Ease newcomers enrolment

  - Use the "newcomer" tag in issues,
- - point from sympa.org to a pre-filtered link on github containing only isseus for newcomers,
+ - point from sympa.org to a pre-filtered link on github containing only issues for newcomers,
- - contribution guidelines should also be pointed from sympa.org
+ - contribution guidelines should also be pointed from sympa.org.

 ### Have a roadmap